juliettevivien/ReSync_for_xdf/README.md

     - IPG BIP
     - Synced

 Adapt the paths corresponding to your own data structure, or copy our data structure based on the path described.
+To link a Teams repository to your onedrive account: Go on the folder named 'DATA' (or the one where you store all your datas) and in '...' click on 'Verknüpfung zu OneDrive hinzufügen' ('Add a shortcut to OneDrive').

 Expected datasets are .mat for intracerebral recordings and .xdf for external recordings.